oynoah/New-York-City-Motor-Vehicle-Collisions-Analysis-Report/README.md

 The primary objective of this analysis was to examine motor vehicle collisions data for New York City in the  years 2022 and 2023, with a focus on identifying trends, patterns and contributing factors to these incidents.

-The data was obtaineed from [Motor Vehicle Collisions - Crashes](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data)
+The data was obtaineed from [NYC Open Data: Motor Vehicle Collisions - Crashes](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/about_data)

 ## **Key Findings**